robstave/Meowcards/cards/rest/rest.md

 ### Front
 What is the purpose of the Location header in HTTP responses?

-A) Specify the client's location
+- A. Specify the client's location
-B) Indicate the URI of a newly created or moved resource
+- B. Indicate the URI of a newly created or moved resource
-C) Define the server's location
+- C. Define the server's location
-D) Set redirection timeouts
+- D. Set redirection timeouts

 ### Back
 **Correct Answer**: B